Francis Marion: Legacy

 Concurrently, the British historian Christopher Hibbert described Marion as "very active in the persecution of the Cherokee Indians and not at all the sort of chap who should be celebrated as a hero.
 The truth is that people like Marion committed atrocities as bad, if not worse, than those perpetrated by the British."
-According to The Guardian, "it seems that Marion was slaughtering Indians for fun and regularly raping his female slaves".
-According to John Oller's 2016 biography, The Swamp Fox: How Francis Marion Saved the American Revolution, the allegation about Marion raping slaves is untrue.
-Marion enjoyed generally good relations with his slaves, including Peggy, the mixed-raced daughter of a Native American man and an African American woman.
-In an early will created when he was single, Marion freed Peggy and endowed her education, contrary to South Carolina law at the time, which made it a crime to teach slaves to write.
-Oller writes that there is no proof, either, that Marion personally committed any atrocities during the Anglo-Cherokee War, at least as a matter of choice, although he participated in some by order of his commander James Grant.

-English historian Hugh Bicheno compared Marion's behavior with British officers during the war, including Tarleton and Major James Wemyss.
-Referring to Marion, Tarleton and Wemyss, Bicheno wrote that "they all tortured prisoners, hanged fence-sitters, abused parole and flags of truce, and shot their own men when they failed to live up to the harsh standards they set."
+The English historian Hugh Bicheno compared Marion's behavior with British officers who also served in the Southern Colonies during the war, including Tarleton and James Wemyss.
+Referring to Marion, Tarleton, and Wemyss, Bicheno wrote that "they all tortured prisoners, hanged fence-sitters, abused parole and flags of truce, and shot their own men when they failed to live up to the harsh standards they set."
 According to Crawford, the biographies by historians William Gilmore Simms (The Life of Francis Marion) and Hugh Rankin can be regarded as generally accurate.
 The introduction to the 2007 edition of Simms's book (originally published in 1844) was written by Sean Busick, a professor of American history at Athens State University in Alabama, who says that based on the facts, "Marion deserves to be remembered as one of the heroes of the War for Independence."
 Crawford commented:

 Francis Marion was a man of his times: he owned slaves, and he fought in a brutal campaign against the Cherokee Indians.
 While not noble by today's standards, Marion's experience in the French and Indian War prepared him for more admirable service.